Stevenhaque/coursera.github.io/README.md

-A repo for Coursera assignment.
+A Repository for Coursera assignment.